donomii/throff/README.md

 #### CALL function

-	Calls a function or a lambda
+Calls a function or a lambda, or activates a **PROMISE**.

 Call activates a lambda function, which are built with [ ] or fetched with GETFUNCTION

 Example:

 	CALL [ PRINTLN [ Hello World ] ]
 	CALL GETFUNCTION PRINTLN TOK [ Hello World ]